-As we continue to recognize Hispanic Heritage Month, which kicked off on Sept.
-15, we are highlighting Hispanic-owned businesses you should know about — and continue to shop long after Oct.
+Hispanic Heritage Month kicks off on Sept.
+15, and we're highlighting Hispanic-owned businesses you should know about — and continue to shop long after the month-long celebration comes to an end on Oct.
 15.

-To kick off the celebrations, entrepreneur Ana Flores stopped by TODAY to list some of her favorite Hispanic-owned businesses — and their bestsellers — to have on your radar this month.
+Entrepreneur Ana Flores previously stopped by TODAY to list some of her favorite Hispanic-owned businesses — and their bestsellers — to have on your radar this month.
 Below, you'll see a handful of options from hand painted totes and modern takes on traditional spices, all the way to treats you and la familia will laugh all night with.

-Keep reading to learn a little bit about these small businesses and shop some of their top-rated products.
+Keep reading to learn a little bit about these small businesses, plus discover even more brands we love.

 Progeny Coffee